eskayML/DSA/README.md

 # DSA
-> A compilation of some of the data structures and algorithms I've learnt,  implemented in python
+ A compilation of some of the data structures and algorithms I've learnt,  implemented in $python$